samorani/MatchingPPE/README.md

 During health crises like the Covid-19 pandemic, organizations such as GetUsPPE.org provide a platform that aims at connecting prospective donors of PPE to prospective recipients of PPE.
 Requests by donors and recipients are collected over time.
 Every _delta_ days, the organization solves the PPE Matching Problem, in order to direct each donor to ship a certain quantity of PPE to a given recipient.

 ### What does this software package do?
-Our package provides an open-source simulation framework for researchers interested in developing and testing methodologies to solve the PPE matching problem.
+Our package provides an open-source framework for researchers interested in developing and testing methodologies to solve the PPE matching problem.

 The user only needs to implement a function _ppestrategy(D,R,M)_, which solves the PPE matching problem.
-Our simulation framework evaluates the performance of that user-defined solution method on real-world requests received by GetUsPPE.org in the early months of the Covid-19 pandemic (April-July 2020).
+Our testing framework evaluates the performance of that user-defined solution method on real-world requests received by GetUsPPE.org in the early months of the Covid-19 pandemic (April-July 2020).

 ## Installation
 In a virtual environment with Python 3.6+, ppe_match can be installed via pip